 Willie Gillis is just one example of the characters that Rockwell brought into people's lives and homes every week through his highly popular magazine covers.
 Though he ended his career with the Post in 1963, his images endure in the collective consciousness of the American people.
 Idealistic and innocent, his paintings evoke a longing for a time and place that existed in his rich imagination - and in the hopes and aspirations of the nation.

 In 1969, the Norman Rockwell Museum, known as the Home for American Illustration, was constructed in dedication to Rockwell’s work.
 Today, fans of his work travel to Stockbridge, Massachusetts to admire the world’s largest collection of original Rockwell art.
 Rockwell's distinguished career earned him the Presidential Medal of Freedom in 1977, the highest honor bestowed upon an American civilian.
 One Norman Rockwell painting, Working on the Statue of Liberty, was displayed in the Oval Office at the White House during the administrations of Bill Clinton, George W. Bush, and Barack Obama.
 Beloved by generations, his legacy only continues to grow.

-Rich or poor, young or old, male or female, anyone could personally identify with each painting Rockwell composed.
-Rockwell found inspiration in daily life and the events that touched every individual, regardless of their place in society.
+Rockwell once stated, "I don't want to paint for the few who can see a canvas in a museum, for I believe that in a democracy art belongs to the people."
+Rich or poor, young or old, male or female, anyone could personally identify with each painting he composed.
 Both technically superb and emotionally powerful, Rockwell's paintings capture the resilience and beauty that is the American spirit.